How to Run 10+ Playwright Agents on One Logged-In Browser

 ## What You End Up With

 That is the whole shared-session multi-agent browser automation pattern.
-Many AI agents, one identity, no collisions, no false flags.
+Many AI agents, one identity, no collisions, one persistent logged-in session.
 It is the cleanest way I have found to scale Playwright automation past a single worker without reinventing session management or paying the resource cost of one browser per agent.
 The same setup doubles as a browser relay for OpenClaw skills and as the substrate for AI browsers that need shared logins — Playwright is just the most familiar way in.
 Full source is at [github.com/firef1ie/AI-Tutorials/tree/main/playwright-shared](https://github.com/firef1ie/AI-Tutorials/tree/main/playwright-shared).
 For more guides on building agent infrastructure, [view more tutorials](https://www.agentpmt.com/articles?tag=tutorials).